Baggage Shipping to South Africa

 If you choose to send any of the above please ensure you package the item appropriately, for example a TV inside a suitcase is not appropriate.

-The Republic of South Africa is located on the very southern tip of the African continent with a long coastline of just less than 2000 miles and surrounded on its northern borders by Namibia, Zimbabwe and Botswana, with Mozambique and Swaziland on its east and with the country of Lesotho enclosed within its borders.
-Due to being a hugely diverse region with a multi-ethnic culture, South Africa has a total of 11 official languages.
-Two are European based; English, which is used in public and commercial life but only the fourth most spoken first language, and Afrikaans which originates from Dutch.
-This is in addition to 9 Bantu languages from ethnic groups of black African ancestry.
+South Africa has a total of eleven official languages, of which two are European in origin: English, which is used in public and commercial life but only the fourth most spoken first language, and Afrikaans, which originates from Dutch.
+This is in addition to nine Bantu languages from ethnic groups of black African ancestry.
 The currency used is the South African Rand.
-The climate is generally subtropical and the region is famed for its long hours of sun and dry days with little rainfall.
-The interior of the country is on a high plateau which keeps it cooler than other areas on the same latitude, with summer temperatures staying generally below 86F.
-The coasts are the warmest in winter, but there is a marked difference in the temperatures of the east and west with the warm Agulhas and the cold Benguela currents sweeping across them.
+The climate in South Africa is generally subtropical and the region is famed for its long hours of sun and dry days with little rainfall.
+The interior of the country is on a high plateau, which keeps it cooler than other areas on the same latitude, with summer temperatures staying generally below 86°F.